marbedc/term-project/design/product-page-full-layout.md

 * The Product Page dynamically loads product details using the product ID from the URL.
 * Navbar provides consistent navigation across the site.
-* "Add to Cart" functionality updates the cart via backend POST request.
+* "Add to Cart" functionality triggers a backend POST request and toast confirmation.
-* Backend retrieves product data and handles adding products to the cart.
+* Backend handles product loading and cart logic.
-* Session checks manage user authentication for profile and cart actions.
+* Session checks enforce authentication for profile/cart-related actions.